Judge Market LogoJudgeMarketUS

 Orders do not always fill completely in a single match.
 If you place a buy order for 100 shares at 55 and there are only 30 shares available at that price, your order is partially filled.
 You receive 30 shares and the remaining 70-share order stays on the book as a standing bid at 55, waiting for sellers.

-This is important to understand because partial fills mean your OPS are partially frozen.
+This matters because partial fills mean your OPS are partially frozen.
 The OPS for the unfilled portion remain locked until the order completes or you cancel it.

-Price Discovery: How Markets Find the "Right" Price
+Price Discovery: How a Reputation Market Finds the "Right" Price

-Price discovery is the process by which a market determines the fair value of an asset.
-It is arguably the most important function of any market, and it is what makes prediction markets so valuable as information tools.
+Price discovery is the process by which the market determines the fair value of a figure's standing.
+It is arguably the most important function of any market, and it is what makes reputation markets so valuable as cultural-data tools.

 The Mechanism